kubernetes-sigs/kubespray/docs/ha-mode.md

 Etcd
 ----
-All etcd clients, kube-api-masters, are configured with the list of all etcd peers.
-If the etcd clusters has multiple instances, it's configured in HA already.
+The etcd clients (kube-api-masters) are configured with the list of all etcd peers.
+If the etcd-cluster has multiple instances, it's configured in HA already.

 Kube-apiserver
 --------------